K-Vaishnavi12/E-commerce-Predictive-Analysis/README.md

 # Will They Buy?
 E-Commerce Conversion Prediction

-Solution for the **Summer Analytics 2026 - Week 2 Hackathon** (E-Commerce Conversion Prediction).
-Given user behaviour and session data for an online store, predict whether a user will convert (make a purchase) or not.
-Evaluation metric is **F1 score** on a held-out private test set.

 ## What this project does

 - Loads the train / public_test / private_test CSVs.